 Learn 25 Everyday Thai Phrases:

-Here are Easy sentences to improve your conversational skills
+Here are some easy sentences to improve your conversational skills